simonanewton/developer-log/README.md

     <img src="./assets/site-header.png" alt="Web Developer Log Header" width="80%" />
 </div>

+## NOTICE

+This website is currently under maintenance due to issues with the X API.
+Will be back up within the week. - 8/23/25

 ## Description

 This project was created in effort to practice creating a full stack web application using a